Internet-Draft OAuth Mission Consent Evidence August 2026

 This document defines:

 This document does not define user-interface layout, a legal consent standard, or any new OAuth grant.
+The translation floor constrains what a rendering expresses, not how it is laid out.
 It does not change the Authority Set or Mission lifecycle.
-Under the standalone Mission Authority Server binding ([I-D.draft-mcguinness-mission-authority-server]), the Mission Authority Server is the committing Mission Issuer and this profile composes with it unchanged.
+Under the standalone Mission Authority Server binding ([I-D.draft-mcguinness-mission-authority-server]), the Mission Authority Server is the committing Mission Issuer and this profile composes with it unchanged; under its own binding, the AAuth Person Server is likewise the committing Mission Issuer ([I-D.draft-mcguinness-mission-aauth]).

 2.1.
 Evidence Model